fence300/bash-webserver/notes.md

 The `cat` command from the beginning of this chain then outputs the generated response into `nc` as described above.

 When `read_request_then_respond` has finished generating and sending the response, the last thing it will do is `killall nc` to close the connection.

+# Stage 6
+### What's new?
+Up to this point, we have written a program that starts up a listening server, listens for one incoming connection, responds to that incoming connection, and then closes the connection.

+Now, we have encased that logic in a while loop for the condition `true` which will always return true.

+So now, when the program finishes listening and responding to an incoming connection, it will start listening for another one immediately.